-Sometimes the villains I create are downright disturbing.
+Some of the villains I create in my contemporary romance novels are downright disturbing.
 Maggie Andrews certainly fits the description.
 She’s the woman readers love to hate in The Deception.

-Maggie is the last person you’d expect to be so mean.
+Maggie is the last person you would ever expect to be so mean-spirited.
 She’s a stay-at-home mom who’s married to Scott, a software engineer.
-They have two typical all-American kids and live in a nice home in the suburbs.
-She and Scott also share a passion for art collecting.
-Maggie believes she’s living the good life.
-Unfortunately for her, Scott has been leading a double life, and her perfect world is about to be shattered.
+They have two typical all-American kids and they live in a nice home in the suburbs.
+Maggie and Scott also share a passion for art collecting.
+She be believes she has it all and that she’s living the good life.

-Every morning Maggie likes to grab a second cup of coffee and catch up on her email.
-Then one fateful she borrows Scott’s laptop, and her life will take an unexpected turn.
-She’ll accidentally discover that Scott has a second email account.
-Her curiosity gets the better of her and she hacks her way in, only to discover something she never wanted to know.
-Her heart breaks, but whatever sympathy readers may feel for her will be short lived.
-A darker side of Maggie quickly emerges as she hatches a plan for revenge that will have potentially deadly consequences.
+Every morning after Scott has gone to work and the kids have left for school, Maggie likes to grab a second cup of coffee and catch up on her email.
+One fateful morning she borrows Scott’s laptop.
+While she’s there she’ll uncover something she never wanted to know, and her heart will break as a result.
+However, whatever sympathy readers may feel for her will be short lived.
+A darker side of Maggie will quickly emerge as she hatches a twisted plan for revenge which, in the end, will have potentially deadly consequences.

-Maggie is a fictitious character not inspired by anyone I’ve encountered in real-life.
-(Thank goodness.)
-She’s a spiteful woman who’s incapable of forgiveness, even after those who have wronged her have admitted it and apologized for their transgressions.
-She’s also the personification of the concept that two wrongs never make a right.
-That’s why readers love to hate her.
+Maggie is purely fictitious character.
+While she’s not inspired by any specific individual I may have known, many of us have undoubtedly encountered people like her.
+Maggie is a spiteful woman who’s incapable of forgiveness.
+She is also the personification of the concept that two wrongs never make a right.
+This is why readers love to hate her.